ChangYeop-Yang/Study-Android/[Android] Teaching Material/README.md

 ### 📜 onDestroy()

 * onDestroy() is called before the activity is destroyed.
 The system invokes this callback either because: </br></br>ⓐ the activity is finishing (due to the user completely dismissing the activity or due to finish() being called on the activity), or </br></br>ⓑ the system is temporarily destroying the activity due to a configuration change (such as device rotation or multi-window mode) </br></br>When the activity moves to the destroyed state, any lifecycle-aware component tied to the activity's lifecycle will receive the ON_DESTROY event.
-This is where the lifecycle components can clean up anything it needs to before the Activity is destroyed.
+This is where the lifecycle components can clean up anything it needs to before the Activity is destroyed. </br></br> In the onStop() method, the app should release or adjust resources that are not needed while the app is not visible to the user.
+For example, your app might pause animations or switch from fine-grained to coarse-grained location updates.
+Using onStop() instead of onPause() ensures that UI-related work continues, even when the user is viewing your activity in multi-window mode. </br></br> You should also use onStop() to perform relatively CPU-intensive shutdown operations.
+For example, if you can't find a more opportune time to save information to a database, you might do so during onStop().
+The following example shows an implementation of onStop() that saves the contents of a draft note to persistent storage:

+##### 📄 onDestroy() Syntax

 ```Kotlin
 override fun onDestroy() {